 It.
-Pleasant High School has continued its reputation for a high quality Leducational program for its students.
+Pleasant High School has continued its reputation for a high quality educational program for its students.
+By Leducational program for its students.
 But with the changing demographics of our population and the changing requirements for the workplace and our society, we have also realized that we must look carefully at our academic programs.
 It is important that we make every attempt to insure that ALL students have an opportunity for success.
-To this end we have introduced three Tech Prep programs which integrate vocational and academic classes and prepare the students for the world of work or college.
-Our programs are in Manufacturing Technology (our MIT Magnet), Automotive/Transportation Technology, and Business.
+To this end we have implemented four Tech Prep programs that integrate vocational and academic classes and prepare the students for the world of work or college.
+Our programs are in Manufacturing Technology (our MIT Magnet), Political Science Academy, JROTC and Animation.
 In the fall of 1996, Mt.
 Pleasant opened an Animation Studio Magnet, developed in cooperation with Walt Disney Animation Studio, Silicon Graphics, Adobe Systems, ESUHSD Adult Education Program and the City of San Jose.
 This is the only high school program of its kind in Northern California and will prepare students for a vital growing industry of today.
-Along with these efforts, we have established integrated curricular programs combining English and Social Studies on the 9th, 10th, and 11th grade levels.
-We also received a Hewlett-Packard Grant for the integration of the Mathematics and Science programs at the 9th grade level.
+Along with these efforts, we have established integrated curricular programs combining English and social studies on the 9th, 10th, and 11th grade levels.
+We also received a Hewlett-Packard Grant for the integration of the mathematics and science programs at the 9th grade level.
 We instituted a Marine Junior ROTC program in the Fall of 1994 and served over 100 students in this activity.
 The Mt.
 Pleasant AVID program has been a National Certified Demonstration School site for the past two years.
-Every year the AVID program graduate 100% of the seniors enrolled in AVID and 100% of these students attend college.
+Every year the AVID program graduates 100% of the seniors enrolled in AVID and 100% of these students attend college.
 The AVID program has been in place at Mt.
-Pleasant for the past 8 years, contributing in the efforts of placing more students in AP and honor courses, all these efforts are an attempt to provide Academic achievement and successful experiences for all students.
+Pleasant for the past 8 years, contributing in the efforts of placing more students in AP and honor courses.
+All these efforts are an attempt to provide academic achievement and successful experiences for all students.
+We recently added a Puente program for "Freshmen and Sophmores to support their success to get into a 4-year college.